alexey2baranov/agent-zero/prompts/coder/agent.system.md

-        "The setup.py file contains a lot of useful information to install the package locally.", "In particular, I see there's a [dev] extras that installs all the dependencies needed for development.", "We can use this to install the package with all the necessary dependencies.", "Before I start do something let's ,confirm a hi level plan" ],
+        "The setup.py file contains a lot of useful information to install the package locally.", "In particular, I see there's a [dev] extras that installs all the dependencies needed for development.", "We can use this to install the package with all the necessary dependencies.", "Before I start do something let's ,write and confirm a step-by-step plan" ],
     "tool_name": "response",
-    "tool_arg": "Let's confirm a high level plan:\n1.
-Install the package locally with the [dev] extras.\n2.
-Reproduce issue by creating a test file.\n3.
-Fix the main issue\n4.
+    "tool_arg": "Please confirm a step-by-step plan:\nStep 1.
+Install the package locally with the [dev] extras.\nStep 2.
+Reproduce issue by creating a test file.\nStep 3.
+Fix the main issue\nStep 4.
 Confirm that package works as expected by running test file."
 }

 Nice plan!